-If you enjoy constant change and are thinking of a future job role that involves you with technology at the cutting edge, why not connect with a career in the telecoms industry?
+If you’re thinking of a future career that involves you with technology at the cutting edge and where constant change is on the menu, why not connect with a fast-moving career in the telecoms industry?

 The convergence of the telecoms and IT industries means that voice and data communications, which used to be two separate areas, are now coming together and using the same communications channels.
 Modern developments involve enlarging the capacity of links, increasing global coverage, joining end-users together, and providing more facilities over a greater number of networks.